gravitational/teleport/rfd/0194-upstream-pki-support.md

 message ImportCAResponse {}
 ```

+The RotateCertAuthority RPC will need to be modified to support the new
+`pre-init` phase.
+Initially, this phase will only be accepted for the `spiffe`
+certificate authority.

 #### Expiry Warnings

 The expiry of a CA would have significant impact for a Teleport cluster and